Alaska Fishing Guides

 - Contact us for available dates or more information.

-The Kenai River is know for being one of the finest trout rivers in Alaska.
+You’ll be fishing one of the finest trout rivers in Alaska.

 Its glacial blue waters are unlike any other in Alaska.
 The river flows for roughly 80 miles to Cook Inlet.
 Despite being along the road system and gaining more pressure than some of the more remote rivers of western Alaska, The Kenai River continues to produce some of the largest rainbow trout anywhere in Alaska!